How To Dump Your Holding Tanks At Home

 Review

-Dumping at home can be the easiest and cheapest way to dump your tanks, so consider doing it, especially if you have an accessible cleanout; it’s basically a free, no-line dumping station!
+Dumping at home can be the cheapest way to dump your tanks, so consider doing it, especially if you have an accessible cleanout and enough of an air gap or an additional clean out opening; it’s basically a free, no-line dumping station!
 Here’s a brief review of what we covered in this guide:

 • Benefits of dumping at home: